 Structure of the organisation

 Vegan Australia was formed in 2012 by a group of passionate vegans from around Australia.
 It incorporated in 2014 as a registered non-profit charity and is independent of other vegan organisations, which allows all groups to do what they do best but also work together on campaigns when appropriate.
+A board of directors ensures that the operational work of Vegan Australia advances its aims and objectives.

 Vegan Australia has a number of expert advisory boards with both local and international members, covering areas such as rights, nutrition, food products, health, legal matters, the environment, festivals, fitness and youth.
 By maintaining a body of experts in their field who are willing to speak to the media, Vegan Australia is able to respond quickly to issues as they arise.
 Vegan Australia also encourages the formation of regional branches and special interest groups.